HankB/filededup/README.md

 File deduplication utility.
 Find identical files and hard link them together.

+## Contributing

+If you look at this and see opportunities for improvement Feel free to let me know.
+If you find bugs, file an issue!
+If you have questions, feel free to email me or file an issue.
+I would generally be open to PRs as long as they improve the result in some way.
+Thanks!

 ## Motivation

 My present backup srategy uses `rsync` to